-Because the guys were nowhere to be seen we packed our stuff and headed over to the front desk to pay.
-Then we ate breakfast before cycling to Chimay, where the famous trappist beer is brewed.
-Sixteen kilometers before Chimay we already saw signs directing us towards an abbey, but we weren't sure if it was the right one.
-After finding a map we decided to just go there and see what happened, there couldn't be that many abbeys in Chimay.
+Because the guys were nowhere to be seen, we packed our stuff and headed to the front desk to pay.
+Then we ate breakfast before cycling to Chimay, where the famous Trappist beer is brewed.
+Sixteen kilometers before Chimay we already saw signs directing us toward an abbey, but we weren't sure if it was the right one.
+After finding a map, we decided just to go there and see what happened.
+There couldn't be that many abbeys in Chimay.

-Inside there was nothing to indicate that Chimay beer got brewed there and we doubted we were in the right place.
-Eventually we did find the word Chimay once, so we really were in the right spot.
-After seeing the church and garden we walked back to the entrance where we encountered a monk, he looked confused at Bart's cycling shorts, as if that didn't suit a monastery.
+Nothing indicated that Chimay beer was brewed there and we wondered if we were in the right place.
+Eventually, we found the word Chimay once, so we were in the right spot after all.
+After seeing the church and garden, we walked back to the entrance where we encountered a monk.
+He looked confused at Bart's cycling shorts as if they didn't suit a monastery.

-Next we decided to visit the official Chimay restaurant a bit further up the road.
+Next, we decided to visit the official Chimay restaurant further up the road.
 We ordered a Chimay triple and nearly fell asleep while drinking it.
 There was a type of bag to catch flies in a way that didn't kill them.
-We wondered if they would release those 50 kilometers away or just flush them down the drain anyway.
-When we were sure the beer had really sunk in our legs we decided to start cycling again.
-First we needed to buy a souvenir though.
+We wondered if they would release those 50 kilometers away or flush them down the drain anyway.
+When we were sure the beer had sunk into our legs, we started cycling again.
+First, we needed to buy a souvenir though.

-They had all sorts and sizes of Chimay beer, cheese, and a type of hard liquor.
-Bart and I each wanted a glas.
-I thought that a set of three 75cl bottles looked nice, but was pretty sure I would never be able to carry those on my bike.
-Nonetheless we bought two glasses and the set of 3 bottles (each of every type of Chimay trappist).
-The man said they still had bottles but where out of Chimay glasses.
+They had all sorts and sizes of Chimay beer, cheese, and hard liquor.
+Bart and I each wanted a glass.
+I thought a set of three 75cl bottles looked nice, but I was pretty sure I wouldn't be able to carry those on my bike.
+Nonetheless, we bought two glasses and the set of 3 bottles (each of every type of Chimay Trappist).
+The man said they still had bottles but were out of Chimay glasses.
 I said there were over a thousand at the bar and asked if we couldn't buy one of those, even though they were used.
-After being difficult for a while the man agreed to sell them to us and we walked out.
+After being difficult for a while, the man agreed to sell them to us, and we walked out.

 Now I had a problem.
-Before I left on cycling vacation everything had easily fit in my panniers, but for some reason they always seem to get fuller during the trip.
-Now they were also stuffed with all the souvenirs and there wasn't really room for the bottles.
-After fitting everything inside like a type of 3D-Tetris game and attaching some clothes to my luggage carrier I was ready to go.
-Now it would be even harder to keep up with Bart, but at least it would be a good work out.
+Before I left on cycling vacation everything had easily fit in my panniers, but for some reason they always seemed to get fuller during the trip.
+Now they were also stuffed with all the souvenirs, and there wasn't room for the bottles.
+After fitting everything inside like a type of 3D-Tetris game and attaching some clothes to my luggage carrier, I was ready to go.
+Now it would be even harder to keep up with Bart, but at least it would be a good workout.